irugarg/amplify-cross-acc/README.md

 For CI/CD Production environment cdk folder:
   2. Run `cdk deploy ProdAccStack --profile amplify-for-prod`
-  3. Run `cdk deploy CICDProdStack --profile amplify-for-dev-test`

-when the CDK deploy finish, it`s going to trigger the pipeline, for production deployment, it is necessary to accept the manual approval in CodePipeline in order to continue.
+When the CDK deploy finish, it`s going to trigger the pipeline, for production deployment, it is necessary to accept the manual approval in CodePipeline in order to continue.

 ## Testing CI/CD